elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-primary-responsibilities-of-an-it-security-analyst.md

 url: /learn/computer-science/questions/what-are-the-primary-responsibilities-of-an-it-security-analyst
 score: -1.0
 related_article1:
-    id: 122348
+    id: 122345
     title: >-
-        How can an Infrastructure Analyst advance to an Architect position?
+        What are the main responsibilities of an Infrastructure Analyst?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-an-infrastructure-analyst-advance-to-an-architect-position
+    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-an-infrastructure-analyst
 related_article2:
-    id: 122329
+    id: 122352
     title: >-
-        What are the primary responsibilities of a Help Desk Analyst?
+        What is the career progression for a Storage Analyst to become an Architect?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-responsibilities-of-a-help-desk-analyst
+    url: /learn/computer-science/questions/what-is-the-career-progression-for-a-storage-analyst-to-become-an-architect
 related_article3:
-    id: 122341
+    id: 122346
     title: >-
-        What are the primary duties of a Data Centre Administrator?
+        What skills are essential for an Infrastructure Analyst and Architect?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-duties-of-a-data-centre-administrator
+    url: /learn/computer-science/questions/what-skills-are-essential-for-an-infrastructure-analyst-and-architect
 related_article4:
-    id: 122346
+    id: 122342
     title: >-
-        What skills are essential for an Infrastructure Analyst and Architect?
+        What skills are important for a Data Centre Administrator to have?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-skills-are-essential-for-an-infrastructure-analyst-and-architect
+    url: /learn/computer-science/questions/what-skills-are-important-for-a-data-centre-administrator-to-have
 related_article5:
-    id: 122337
+    id: 122341
     title: >-
-        What are the key responsibilities of a Network Administrator?
+        What are the primary duties of a Data Centre Administrator?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-responsibilities-of-a-network-administrator
+    url: /learn/computer-science/questions/what-are-the-primary-duties-of-a-data-centre-administrator
 ---

 &nbsp;